MakerMatrix/5200-controller/README.md

 I'll be working on adding the following features to the firmware:
 - Non-linear stick response for more subtle movements near center
-- Calibration routine that utilizes a correction in EEPROM
+- Calibration routine that utilizes a correction in EEPROM, possibly set by the config button in conjunction with centering the joystick using Pete's Test Cartridge as a reference.

 Original README.md below
 ------------------------------------------------------------------------------------------------